Updated Mar 16, 2026§ For Pets

 Why can’t I use an AirTag to track my hunting dog?

 AirTag uses Bluetooth, not GPS.
-It depends on nearby iPhones in Apple's Find My network to relay location.
-In remote hunting areas, there are no iPhones within Bluetooth range.
-In my testing on public hunting land, an AirTag on a dog collar updated exactly once in 4 hours.
+It depends on nearby iPhones in Apple’s Find My network to relay location.
+In remote hunting areas, there are no iPhones within Bluetooth range, so an AirTag on a dog collar may update only once in hours, when someone with an iPhone passes nearby.
 For everyday urban tracking, an AirTag dog collar works well.
-For hunting, it's not a viable tool.
+For hunting, it’s not a viable tool.